-Tab 17 – Energy Efficiency/Green Building
+Tab 16 – Energy Efficiency/Green Building

+Tab 17 – Amenities

 Tab 18 – Historic

 TIP: For more information about creating bookmarks see https://helpx.adobe.com/acrobat/using/page-thumbnails-bookmarks-pdfs.html.

 Step 5: Review PDF file for clarity and verify bookmarks work properly.
 Verify readability after you scan/prepare a document.
 If a document is too small, or in any other way illegible, then Staff will not be able to evaluate information or count as submitted.
 This may cause you to Fail Threshold or not receive points.
 TIP: When possible, convert documents directly to PDF, then insert signature pages into the PDF.